The Wasserstein Proximal Gradient Algorithm: Introduction

 where $\cE_F$ is a potential energy $\cE_F(\mu)=\int F(x)d\mu(x)$ tied to a smooth convex function $F:\bR^d \to \bR$, and $\cH$ is a nonsmooth term \textit{convex along the generalized geodesics} defined by the Wasserstein distance.
 The potential $\cE_F$ plays the role of a data fitting term whereas $\cH$ can be seen as a regularizer.

 \paragraph{Motivation for studying the template problem~\eqref{eq:composite}.} Many free energy minimization problems can be cast as Problem~\eqref{eq:composite}, see \cite[Proposition 7.7]{agueh2011barycenters} or more generally~\cite[Section 9]{ambrosio2008gradient}.
 For instance, $\cH$ can be an internal energy~\cite[Example 9.3.6]{ambrosio2008gradient}.
 In particular, if $\cH$ is the negative entropy, then $\cG$ boils down to the Kullback Leibler divergence (up to an additive constant) w.r.t. the Gibbs measure $\mu_\star \propto \exp(-F)$.
 This remark has been used by several authors to study sampling tasks as minimizing Problem~\eqref{eq:composite}~\cite{wibisono2018sampling,durmus2019analysis,liu2017stein,bernton2018langevin,cheng2017convergence}.
 Another example where $\cH$ is an internal energy is the case where $\cH$ is a higher order entropy.
 In this case, $\mu_\star$ follows a Barenblatt profile.
 Moreover, in the context of optimization of infinitely wide two layers neural networks~\cite{mei2019mean,chizat2018global}, $\mu_{\star}$ denotes the optimal distribution over the parameters of the network.
-In this context, $F=\int k(x,y)d\mu_{\star}(y)$ is non-convex, with $k$ depending on the activation functions of the network, and $\cH$ is an interaction energy~\cite[Example 9.3.4]{ambrosio2008gradient}.
+In this setting, $F(x)=-2\int k(x,y)d\mu_{\star}(y)$ is non convex and $\cH(\mu)=\int k(x,y)d\mu(x)d\mu(y)$ is an interaction energy~\cite[Example 9.3.4]{ambrosio2008gradient}, with $k$ depending on the activation functions of the network.
 Moreover, $\cG$ boils down to a Maximum Mean Discrepancy w.r.t. $\mu_{\star}$~\cite{arbel2019maximum} under a well-posedness condition.
-Alternatively, $\cH$ can be a regularizer of the distribution on the parameters of the network.
+Alternatively, $F$ can be a regularizer of the distribution on the parameters of the network (see Appendix).

 \textbf{Related works.} Wasserstein gradient flows are continuous time dynamics that can minimize~\eqref{eq:composite}.
 Several time discretizations of such flows have been considered~\cite{santambrogio2017euclidean,ambrosio2008gradient,wibisono2018sampling}.
-However, these discretization schemes have been mainly analyzed as numerical schemes to approximate the continuous gradient flow, rather than optimization algorithms.
+However, these discretization schemes have been mainly analyzed as numerical schemes to approximate the continuous gradient flow, rather than as optimization algorithms.